nanjamu/DeepLearningFinalProject/index.md

 ## Related Work

 ## Methodology
-For our approach, we first fed each premise in a dataset of premise-hypothesis sentence pairs into the XLM-RoBERTa model, extracted the last layer features, and hashed each feature vector into buckets with locality sensitive hashing.
+We first fed each premise in a dataset of premise-hypothesis sentence pairs into the XLM-RoBERTa model, extracted the last layer features, and hashed each feature vector into buckets with locality sensitive hashing.
 Following that, for each hypothesis sentence, we generated a feature vector and compared it with other premise feature vectors in the same bucket via cosine similarity.
 From that comparison, we generated top 1, top 5, and top 10 rankings for premises that could entail the hypothesis.
 Accuracy was determined based on if the premises in those rankings were actually the premises that entailed the hypothesis.

 ## Evaluation